-What is absolutely vile however is the lack of help from Amazon when the rights owner of the design (that's me folks) tries to get the product taken down.
+What is absolutely frustrating the amount of time spent however is the time taken to go through Amazon's process when the rights owner of the design (that's me folks) tries to get the product taken down.

-Amazon demands that you send a different form in for each time the seller/criminal lists a product with the design on it, and yes Amazon do know that these people are infringing copyright - so what does that make Amazon in turn - profiteering from stolen goods - Amazon still get their cut.
+Amazon asks that you send a different form in for each time the seller/criminal lists a product with the design on it.

 Am I, as the creator of the artwork, getting a bean from this - not at all...Amazon is though!
 Amazon will still be getting their seller fee for any counterfeit product sold.

 So, what stage am I at now - well this one particular seller had listed the image on 2 t-shirts.
 I sent in two forms to Amazon to get the products taken down.
 To which the seller responded by putting the image on 93 other t-shirts!
 Seriously, they cover 5 whole pages!